-1. Associate Professors, Professors, Distinguished University Professors, Research Associate Professors, Research Professors, Senior Agents, Principal Agents, Librarians III, and Librarians IV, Professors of the Practice, Associate Research Professors, Research Professors, Associate Research Scientists, Research Scientists, Associate Research Scholars, Research Scholars, Research Engineers, Research

-Engineers, Associate Artists-in-Residence, Artists-in-Residence, Senior Agent Associates, Principal Agent Associates, Associate Clinical Professors, Clinical Professors, Senior Lecturers, Principal Lecturers, Senior Faculty Specialists, and Principal Faculty Specialists, who have been members of the faculty of the University of Maryland at College Park for the equivalent of ten or more years of full-time service, and who give to their chair or dean proper written notice of their intention to retire, are eligible for nomination to emerita/emeritus status (see I.E.7 Emerita, Emeritus).
+1. Associate Professors, Professors, Distinguished University Professors, Research Associate Professors, Research Professors, Senior Agents, Principal Agents, Librarians III, and Librarians IV, Professors of the Practice, Research Professors, Research Scientists, Research Scholars, Research Engineers, Artists-in-Residence, Principal Agent Associates, Clinical Professors, Principal Lecturers, and Principal Faculty Specialists who have been members of the faculty of the University of Maryland at College Park for the equivalent of ten or more years of full-time service, and who give to their chair or dean proper written notice of their intention to retire, are eligible for nomination to emerita/emeritus status (see I.E.7 Emerita, Emeritus).
 Only in exceptional circumstances may Professors faculty with fewer than the equivalent of ten years of full-time service to the institution be recommended for emerita/emeritus status.